mring33621/crystan/Readme.md

 2. I've been enjoying Java interface default methods, so I'm (over)using them here.
 3. I already have a converter for JSON message formats, but may soon add support for [Fury](https://fury.apache.org/), too.
 4. I'm using Java 21, but *Crystan* will probably work with Java 8.
+5. Crystan has 85% test coverage, with the automated unit and integration tests.

 ## High Level Usage
 1. Servers: Choose from SingleThreadServer or ServerCore (uses LMAX Disruptor).